Skip to content

 Tile Roofs are Very Durable – But They Have Their Limits

-Tile roofs are much more durable and may only need inspection once every five years; if they are new and there have been no uncharacteristic weather incidents.
-It is worth noting that structural components and underlayments may be protected by the covering but they can still tend to decay at a faster rate than the tiles and shingles.
+Tile roofs are much more durable and may only need inspection once every five years if they are new and there have been no uncharacteristic weather incidents.
+However, it is important to note that even with a robust exterior, the underlying structural components and underlayments may still be vulnerable.
+These hidden layers, while protected by the tiles, can decay at a faster rate than the visible tiles and shingles.
+Regular monitoring of these inner components is essential because moisture, temperature fluctuations, and UV exposure can gradually compromise their integrity.
+Homeowners should consider occasional professional assessments to ensure that any deterioration is detected early, thereby preventing costly repairs in the future and maintaining the overall strength and longevity of the roof system.

 The Advantages of Regular Roof Inspections